 Located in 701C Dodge, the Center for Ethnomusicology provides materials and facilities that include an archive of music recordings and a laboratory.
 These resources are available to students enrolled in ethnomusicology courses.
 The Center also sponsors extracurricular lectures and performance sessions.

 Columbia University Information Technology (CUIT) offers access to the University's mainframe computers for research purposes and access to the electronic mail system.
 CUIT also provides tutorials and short courses in computer use.
 Together, the Library and CUIT offer a wide range of on-line search facilities for the library user and researcher.
-In addition, the Columbia Computer Music Center, housed at 318 Prentis Hall, 125th Street, and 803 Dodge Hall, is open to graduate students in music.
+In addition, the Computer Music Center, housed at 318 Prentis Hall, 125th Street, and 803 Dodge Hall, is open to students in music.

 Columbia has its own concert hall; the Kathryn Bache Miller Theater, located on the first floor of Dodge Hall.
 This handsome venue, acoustically adapted, and equipped with a range of electronic facilities, offers a season of outstanding recitals and concerts.
 Concerts are also frequently given at other venues on campus, including the Roone Arledge Auditorium in Lerner Hall, the Casa Italiana, and St. Paul's Chapel.